Top 5 Paul Kariya Moments With Ducks

 Although Anaheim would go on to lose Game 7 in New Jersey, this moment and the entirety of that team’s run in 2003 still evoke fond memories for Ducks fans despite any bitterness that might still be lingering over Kariya’s departure.

 With Kariya now deservedly enshrined in the Hall of Fame, it’s time for the Ducks to retire his number.
 It’s been a tough situation given the way Kariya left the team and his later bitterness towards hockey because of the lack of adequate protection from the league against illegal hits—like Stevens’—that cumulatively ended Kariya’s career prematurely.
-Kariya did, however, return to the Ducks this past postseason as a special guest during a playoff celebration, so there seems to be hope that a jersey retirement could eventually follow.
+Kariya did, however, return to the Ducks as a special guest during a playoff celebration, so there seems to be hope that a jersey retirement could eventually follow [editor’s note: the ceremony happened in Oct.
+2018].